autotelic/fastify-mail/README.md

 #### Templates
 Each message must have the following templates with the file extension set in point-of-view config:
-  - `html`: Contains the html template for the email.
+  - 'html': Contains the html template for the email.
-  - `text`: Contains the text template for the email.
+  - 'text': Contains the text template for the email.

 ```
 .